blockchyp/developer-docs/docs/sdk-guide/index.rst

 trouble, straight answers from the payment companies are rare.

 Our goal is the make sure developers using an SDK have to do as little as possible.
-Business logic and all the logic about how transactions are routed should be totally encapsulated by the SDK.
+Transactions routing and settlement logic should be totally encapsulated by the SDK.

 A developer should be able to pass a simple payment request into your SDK, and your SDK should automatically figure out whether or not to route the transaction